nextflow-io/nextflow/docs/operator.rst

 =============== ========================
 Name            Description
 =============== ========================
-name            Name of the file where all received values are stored seed            A value or a map of values used to initialise the files content newLine         Appends a ``newline`` character automatically after each entry (default: ``false``) storeDir        Folder where the resulting file(s) are be stored tempDir         Folder where temporary files, used by the collecting process, are stored. sort            Defines sorting criteria of content in resulting file(s).
-See below for sorting options.
+name            Name of the file where all received values are stored. newLine         Appends a ``newline`` character automatically after each entry (default: ``false``). seed            A value or a map of values used to initialise the files content. skip            Skip the first `n` lines eg. ``skip: 1``. sort            Defines sorting criteria of content in resulting file(s).
+See below for sorting options. storeDir        Folder where the resulting file(s) are be stored. tempDir         Folder where temporary files, used by the collecting process, are stored.
 =============== ========================

 .. note:: The file content is sorted in such a way that it does not depend on the order on which